Advancing treatments with patients in mind

 Thanks in part to the efforts of researchers and physicians at the Rush University Cancer Center, the answers to these questions continue to change for the better.
 New treatments and models of care for cancers of the blood, lymph nodes and bone marrow promise to improve both prognoses and patients' quality of life.

-She and her colleagues, therefore, focus on researching and offering patients new targeted therapies for lymphomas and myelomas.
+They focus instead on researching and offering patients new targeted therapies for lymphomas and myelomas.
 Some of the most promising of these treatments combine chemotherapy with targeted agents called monoclonal antibodies.

 These new agents encourage the body’s immune system to target the cancer cells.
-This approach, Gregory says, kills more cancer cells than previous treatments while limiting lasting side effects by protecting patients’ normal cells.
+This approach kills more cancer cells than previous treatments while limiting lasting side effects by protecting patients’ normal cells.

 At the The Coleman Foundation Comprehensive Leukemia Clinic, physicians have a similar focus on finding treatments that both fight cancer and improve patients' quality of life.

 For example, Melissa Larson, MD, director of the clinic, is enrolling patients in a nationwide trial of a new chemotherapeutic pill to treat acute leukemias — with promising results.
 The medication, called sapacitabine, put one patient's leukemia into remission for 20 months, compared with a median survival of 6 months for his type of disease.

 "The thought of being able to give patients a pill they can take at home, so they're not forced to have a long hospital stay, is amazing," Larson says, explaining that patients with acute leukemias often have to stay in the hospital for extended periods to receive regular infusions of chemotherapy.
 "This potentially will change the way